linz/topo-workflows/docs/training/ARGO_WORKFLOWS.md

 ## The codebase and containers behind the Topo workflows

-Templates specify a container image to use, which a pod will run in.
+Templates specify a container image for a pod to use.

 All the examples in this workshop will use our Topo containers.